hannotify/java-live-demos/jakartaee/src/main/resources/labs/7-rest-api.md

 ## If time permits

 12. Test and assert the expected behaviour of your REST endpoints using the [REST Assured](https://github.com/rest-assured/rest-assured) library.

+## If even more time permits

+13. Read through the [HATEOAS lab](https://openliberty.io/guides/rest-hateoas.html) (by the Open Liberty team) and try to extend your own REST API with HATEOAS capabilities.